 In the Gray Isles, a northern realm cloaked in legends and storms, lives a secret.
 For thousands of years it lay in the Otherworld, known only in the imaginations of sailors.
-Now, it has surfaced; first to Eadred, a wizard banished by his kind after being cursed by a witch; and then to Hemlock.
+Now, it has surfaced; first to Eadred, a wizard banished by his kind after being cursed by a witch; and then to Hemlock, a fisherman’s son orphaned by the sea.
 When their paths collide, a change is set into motion that the heavens watch with dread; for the legends tell, it heralds the birth of an immortal and the death of the realm.

+Some secrets are best kept hidden, and madness often hides wisdom.
+In his quest to lift a curse responsible for his fall and subsequent exile, Eadred has gathered great knowledge of Hemlock’s origins.
+Through him, Lorth reaches the sobering conclusion that Hemlock is not what he seems.
 Unfortunately, Lorth is not the only one who has discovered Hemlock’s secret.
-Racing time, he must bare his sword against an army, violate discretion and risk his own stature in order to free Hemlock from the clutches of daimonic transformation before he unleashes the forces of earth and sea on the mortal world.
+Racing time, he must bare his sword against an army, violate discretion and risk his own stature in order to free Hemlock from an otherworldly fate before the forces of earth and sea are unleashed upon the mortal world.

 “F.T.
 McKinstry has a lyrical voice that suits the ancient magic she describes.
-The majesty of the gods and mystical forces of the novel entranced me and I found myself completely believing this fantasy world.
-If you’re looking for a believable and well crafted fantasy world, you’d do well reading either of the novels in the Chronicles of Ealiron series.” – David Lee Summers, Editor of Tales of the Talisman and author of Owl Dance (See Entire Review)
+The majesty of the gods and mystical forces of the novel entranced me…” – David Lee Summers, Editor of Tales of the Talisman and author of Owl Dance

-“The Gray Isles is a very tight and compelling tale of suspense on rocky shores and the high seas, being both a coming of age story and a hardboiled mystery set in a mythical land.” – Alex Willging, Mr. Rhapsodist (See Entire Review)
+“The Gray Isles is a very tight and compelling tale of suspense on rocky shores and the high seas.” – Alex Willging, Mr. Rhapsodist

 “The strength of this novel lies in its descriptions of Hemlock’s psychological states as he undergoes his psychic changes.
-It also abounds in excellent descriptions of emotions and sensations…” – Michael D. Smith, author of the Jack Commer Series (See Entire Review)
+It also abounds in excellent descriptions of emotions and sensations.” – Michael D. Smith, author of the Jack Commer Series